Steelcase Needed a Modern and Modular Commerce Platform

 For the past century, Steelcase has led the office furniture industry by creating inspiring, people-centered workplaces.
 The Steelcase business model is extremely complex, serving customers of all sizes: from individuals searching for the perfect office chair, to major global enterprises looking to outfit an entire office building.
 The company sells products through an extensive dealer network, and offers a build-to-order product portfolio with so many options that a recent audit revealed more than 25 quadrillion possible SKUs.

 The company’s existing bespoke platform couldn’t keep pace with the rapidly changing eCommerce market.
 So, they made the strategic decision to find a modern, modular, and flexible platform– one that aligned with their brand and technical vision.
-After an extensive comparison of solutions they chose Magento Commerce and the system integrator, PunchOut Catalogs.
+After an extensive comparison of solutions they chose Magento Commerce and the Technology Partner, PunchOut Catalogs.

 The May 2015 launch of the new Steelcase platform was planned in three phases: The first phase was geared toward individual consumers—roughly 10 percent of their eCommerce business.
 This set the operation’s core functionality.
 The second phase was focused on B2B customers, who require standard website and checkout experiences.
 The third phase addressed the more technically complicated electronic procurement, or e-procurement, aspects of their B2B business, that accounts for nearly 90 percent of their B2B business.
 This would be the main challenge.